This is the multi-page printable view of this section. Click here to print.

 3. Scroll to Security

-5. In Choose service provider, enter https://xxxxxxxxxxxxxxxx.adguardprivate.com/dns-query; {xxxxxxxxxxxxxxxx} is your encrypted DNS service username.
+5. Under Choose service provider, enter https://xxxxxxxxxxxxxxxx.adguardprivate.com/dns-query/browser1 where {xxxxxxxxxxxxxxxx} is your encrypted DNS username and browser1 is your browser identifier

 macOS DoH/DoT setup: download and install the configuration profile to enable system-wide encrypted DNS, block trackers & ads, and enhance network security.